TodePond/Arroost/documentation/manual-testing/README.md

 ---

 Below are some very basic tests you could try out, if you want to help.<br>
-Please only do so if it's something you might enjoy though :)
+Please only do so if it's something you might enjoy, or find interesting :)

 It's really helpful if you tell me your browser and operating system too!